magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-headless.md

 In this section we complete the story with a simple client

 > Do you already have a frontend or client project in mind?
-Then feel free to skip this section and go ahead and try tweaking that project to consume the `trips` endpoint.
+Then feel free to skip this section and go ahead and change your own project to consume the `trips` endpoint.

 Let's build the simplest website.